St John's Church, Watford: History

-Interior
+Images

-St John's has a fine pipe organ built in 1911 by the London firm of J. W. Walker & Sons Ltd. The rood screen was designed by Sir John Ninian Comper (1864–1960).
-Many other gifts of fine plate silver, vestments, copes, stations of the cross, crib figures, statue of The Madonna, glass, and woodwork have been received over the years.
+St John's has a pipe organ built in 1911 by the London firm of J. W. Walker & Sons Ltd. The rood screen was designed by Sir John Ninian Comper (1864–1960).
+Many other gifts of fine plate silver, vestments, copes, Stations of the Cross, crib figures, statue of The Madonna, glass, and woodwork have been received over the years.